The content of your manual consists of two parts: the sections and the policies. Sections are the groupings of policies within the manual.

 - This will take you to a new blank policy page.
 This editor is where you will add your policy content.

 - To add pictures, tables or hyperlinks, use the buttons on the editor toolbar.
+Note: pictures must be upload into the File Manager to be embeded in a policy.

 You can also use a hyperlink in the content to provide users a direct download to the file within the file manager.
 To get the link for the file, open your file manager in a separate window, right click on the file, then click Share.
 Click on the "Get Link" button to generate the direct URL to the file.
 You can then use that to hyperlink in your policy content.